Stability and large-time behavior for the 2D Boussinesq system with vertical dissipation and horizontal thermal diffusion: Introduction

 As pointed out in many works (see, e.g., \cite{Den}, \cite{Kis}, \cite{Zla}), $\na\om(t)$ of (\ref{21}) can grow even double exponentially in time.
-In particular, the velocity of the 2D Euler equations in the Sobolev space $H^2$ is not stable.
-In contrast, solutions to the 2D Navier-Stokes equations with full dissipation
+Particularly, the velocity of the 2D Euler equations in the Sobolev space $H^2$ is not stable.
+Conversely, solutions to the 2D Navier-Stokes equations with full dissipation

 decays algebraically in time, as shown by Schonbek (see, e.g., \cite{Sch0}, \cite{Sch}).
-The lack of the horizontal dissipation in (\ref{vor0}) prevents us from mimicking the approach designed for the fully dissipative Navier-Stokes equations.
-In fact, when we resort to the energy method to bound $\|\na \om(t)\|_{L^2}$, namely
+The abscence of the horizontal dissipation in (\ref{vor0}) hinders our ability to follow the approach used for the fully dissipative Navier-Stokes equations.
+Specifically, when applying the energy method to bound $\|\na \om(t)\|_{L^2}$, namely